2007 Appalachian State vs. Michigan football game: Media reaction

-In 2012, Jerry Hinnen of CBS Sports described it as "the biggest upset of the past five years of college football", and described it as having "set the table" for an "epically chaotic" 2007 season as well as "four years' worth of headline-making upsets to follow."
-Dennis Dodd of CBS Sports said in 2012 that "we may never see its likes again."
-He said that the game "reminded us why the college game is the best," but felt that such a result would become more unlikely in the future, as many conferences are moving to increase to nine conference games, reducing the need to play FCS teams.
+In 2012, Jerry Hinnen of CBS Sports described it as "the biggest upset of the past five years of college football", and described it as having "set the table" for an "epically chaotic" 2007 season as well as "four years' worth of headline-making upsets to follow".
+Dennis Dodd of CBS Sports said in 2012 that "we may never see its likes again".
+He said that the game "reminded us why the college game is the best", but felt that such a result would become more unlikely in the future, as many conferences are moving to increase to nine conference games, reducing the need to play FCS teams.
 In 2019, Sports Illustrated ranked the game as the greatest upset in college football history.

-Since Appalachian State's victory, four other FCS teams have defeated ranked FBS teams.
+Since Appalachian State's victory, five other FCS teams have defeated ranked FBS teams.
 In 2010, James Madison defeated 13th-ranked Virginia Tech 21–16.
 In 2013, Eastern Washington beat 25th-ranked Oregon State, 49–46.
 The year also saw North Dakota State record a 24–21 victory over Kansas State, the defending Big 12 champions.
-On September 17, 2016, North Dakota State defeated #13 Iowa 23–21 in a game played in Iowa City, Iowa.
+On September 17, 2016, North Dakota State defeated No. 13 Iowa 23–21 in a game played in Kinnick Stadium.

-On September 4, 2021, Montana defeated #20 Washington 13-7 at Husky Stadium.
+On September 4, 2021, Montana defeated No. 20 Washington 13–7 at Husky Stadium.

 Reaction in Boone and on other campuses

 Just minutes after the game ended, Appalachian State students began celebrating on the two main streets in Boone, North Carolina: King Street and Rivers Street.
 The group eventually advanced to Kidd Brewer Stadium, Appalachian State's home field, and tore down one of the goalposts.
 The students proceeded to carry the goalpost over a mile before depositing it in the front yard of the school's chancellor, Kenneth E. Peacock.
 He was fine with this, saying "as good as today was for Appalachian State, they can take it up there and put it down.
-I can't wait to get there and see it."
+I can't wait to get there and see it".
 Several students jumped nude into the duck pond behind ASU's dining hall, a campus tradition for celebrating big football victories.
 When the team returned to their stadium in buses at 11:00 p.m., they were greeted by a crowd of thousands of students and fans.
 It took the team 20 minutes to get from their buses to the locker room due to the crowd.
 The celebration in Boone was not limited to Appalachian State's campus; the Boone Mall was "flooded" with cars, and a sports apparel shop carrying ASU gear, Sports Fanatic, reported that sales were seven times higher than normal.